CHENNAI

 buses, bicycles, taxis and autos – all amidst the din generated by people – moving

-and even now the vestiges are there for all of us to see.
+around, chatting and altercating.
+Chennai has always been a cultural citadel, and even now the vestiges are there for all of us to see.
 The music festivals

 age-old traditions, beliefs and practices still exist.
 Who can afford to miss